ablanco1950/SKLEARN_HitRate_vs_Sensitivity/README.md

 Using the Sklearn classifiers: Naive Bayes, Random Forest, Adaboost, Gradient Boost, Logistic Regression and Decision Tree good success rates are observed in a very simple manner.
 In this work sensitivity is also considered.
+Treating each record individually, differences are found in the results for each record depending on the model used, which is hidden in treatments that compute a total volume of data

 Requirements: